ahcho/Queria/README.md

 Users have own profile page and it shows number of answers and questions they wrote.

 ## Futer Features
-* Comments: users can leave comments on answers.
-* Search: users can search for question by keywords.
 * Photo Upload: users can upload photos on answers, and change their profile photo.